vaishnavithamotharan/INVERSE-OF-A-MATRIX/README.md

 ### Step1 :
 Import the numpy module to use the built-in functions for calculation
 ### Step 2:
-prepare the lists from matrix and aasign in np.array()
+prepare the lists from matrix and assign in np.array()
 ### Step 3:
 using the np.linalg.inv(),we can find the solutions.
 ### Step 4: